GivEnergy/giv_tcp/README.md

 ## Docker
-Reccomended usage is through the Docker container found here: https://hub.docker.com/repository/docker/britkat/giv_tcp-ma This will set up a self-running service which will publish data as required and provide a REST interface for control.
-An internal MQTT broker can be activiated to make data avalable on the network.
+Recommended usage is through the Docker container found here: https://hub.docker.com/repository/docker/britkat/giv_tcp-ma This will set up a self-running service which will publish data as required and provide a REST interface for control.
+An internal MQTT broker can be activated to make data available on the network.

-* Docker image is multi-architecture so docker should grab the correct version for your system (tested on x86 and rpi3)
+* Docker image is multi-architecture so Docker should grab the correct version for your system (tested on x86 and rpi3)
-* Create a container with the relevant ENV variables below (mimicing the settings.py file)
+* Create a container with the relevant ENV variables below (mimicking the settings.py file)
 * Set the container to auto-restart to ensure reliability
 * Out of the box the default setup enables local MQTT broker and REST service (see below for details)
 * Configuration via ENV as outlined below

-Installation via the docker-compose.yml file is recommended if not running through the Home Assistant addon.
+Installation via the docker-compose.yml file is recommended if not running through the Home Assistant add-on.

 ## Home Assistant Add-on
 This container can also be used as an add-on in Home Assistant.